woIowizard/blackjack/README.md

 |max|150525.0|-425.0|150750.0|
 |ave|18166.125|-24644.125|47603.875|

-We observe that although the average estimated annual profit is positive, the negative loss can go below -80k, and indeed goes below -50k in 14% of the trials.
-The average annual profits and highest positive profits also varied quite widely in the trials.
-So despite the theoretical profitability of the strategy above, it is in practice rather risky as a money-making method.
+Although the average estimated annual profit is positive, the negative loss can go below -80k, and indeed goes below -50k in 14% of trials.
+The average annual profits and highest positive profits also varied quite widely.
+So the strategy above, despite being theoretically profitable, rather risky as a money-making method in practice.